pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 My job is worse than yours.
 The earth is larger than the moon.
 You are more polite than Meera.

+A car is faster than a bicycle.
+She is older than me.
+China is larger than India.
+In Canada, January is colder than March.
 ```

 Superlative